Hematology and Oncology

 Breast cancer, Triple negative breast cancer, TNBC, HER-2 negative, TNBC advances.

 Singh G, Watkins E. Advances in Triple-Negative Breast Cancer Treatment.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.